wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 </form>
 <p class="stbMsgArea"></p>`

 And it works.
-PS. e-mail field is not mandatory.
+PS. e-mail field is not even mandatory.

 = I'm using it with some 3rd party submission form, but now some options does not work =